Dear Hassayampa Families:

 Technology in our School!

 Technology has become a huge part of our American lifestyle.
 Top jobs require employees to have technology skills.
 This is why Hassayampa has been working hard to develop a plan to increase access for our students.
 We currently have two computer labs in the building.
 Most classrooms have either a projector, Smart Board, and /or Elmo.
-With donations and funds generated from our Scholastic Book Fairs, Chromebooks have been purchased for each general education classroom. for the 2019-2020 school year, Hassayampa has one-to-one Chromebooks in all five 4th and 5th grade classrooms, near that for 3rd grade, and a few per K-2 classroom and three per 3rd-5th grade classroom.
-With a generous individual donation, we purchased a few more.
-Additionally, we are using funds generated through our Scholastic Book Fairs and Holiday Sales to order 16 more!
+With donations and funds generated from our Scholastic Book Fairs, Chromebooks have been purchased for each general education classroom. for the 2019-2020 school year, Hassayampa has one-to-one Chromebooks in all five 4th and 5th grade classrooms, near that for 3rd grade, and a few per K-2 classroom and four per 3rd-5th grade classroom.

 Thank you for your support!